bonkscientist/chainalysis/README.md

-# chainalysis
+# Introduction
-Chainalysis on the rugpullability of dogebonk
+Chainalysis on the rugpullability of dogebonk.
+Shows that until the first known publication of dogebonk, there is almost no whale was able to accumulate.